picascoo/Diamond-portfolio/README.md

 CSS3 — Custom styling with animations, variables, and responsiveness.

-JavaScript (vanilla) — For dark mode toggle and dynamic charts.

 Font Awesome — Icon set.

 Google Fonts — “Poppins” font family for a clean UI.